SouthGreenPlatform/genoring/README.md

 GenoRing is a platform for genomic tools that fulfills GenoRing framework.
 The core of GenoRing is the GenoRing Drupal distribution that articulates other tools all together using Docker features.
-GenoRing can operate on a variety of genomic data as well as other type of scientific data through modules.
+GenoRing can operate on a variety of genomic data as well as other types of scientific data through modules.

 ### Features

 * Install and start in one command line
 * Limited dependencies: Docker, Perl and Linux.
 * Easy to maintain (auto-update by command line arguments)
-* Modular (modules)
+* Modular and extensible (public and custom modules)
-* Flexible (enable/disable modules, switch to local versions)
+* Flexible (enable/disable modules, switch to local or alternative versions)
-* Integrated CMS (Drupal)
-* Highly customizable (config, data sources, CMS features with themes)
+* Highly customizable (config, data sources, CMS features with themes, modules)
+* Open source and (always) free
+* Advanced user experience through integrated CMS (Drupal)
-* Persistent (data can be backuped)
+* Persistent data (backups, data releases)
-* Automated backups
-* Data file format standardization
-* Data import/export and mapping
+* Data import/export and mapping from (almost) any sources (files, DB, REST)
+* Easy to integrate to existing systems (data can be accessed "in place")
-* BrAPI compliant and customizable JSON REST services
+* REST services (standards and customs easy to setup)
+* FAIR-oriented (metadata integration, ontologies, export tools and UI items)
-* User management interface (with access restrictions)
+* User and permission management interface (with access restrictions)
-* Easy to integrate to existing systems (through external data mapping UI)
+* Facilitate collaboration (REST services, user access, data comment support)
+* Supported (based on community-supported elements like Docker and Drupal)

 ### Architecture